-On August 24, 2018, the Company entered into a distribution agreement with D.A.
-Davidson & Co., KeyBanc Capital Markets and National Securities Corporation (the "Agents"), pursuant to which the Company may issue and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$50,000 through an "at-the-market equity offering program" (the "ATM program").
+On May 26, 2021, the Company entered into a distribution agreement with KeyBanc Capital Markets Inc., Robert W. Baird & Co.
+Incorporated, Barclays Capital Inc., Berenberg Capital Markets LLC, BMO Capital Markets Corp., Capital One Securities Inc., JMP Securities LLC, J.P.
+Morgan Securities, LLC, National Securities Corporation and Wedbush Securities Inc pursuant to which the Company may issue and sell, from time to time, shares of its common stock, with aggregate gross sales proceeds of up to \$125,000 through an "at-the-market" equity offering program (the "2021 \$125 Million ATM Program").